Born: October 3, 1959

 Rich Fellers and Flexible at the 2009 Rolex/FEI World Cup Final (Shannon Brinkman Photo)

 Rich Fellers is among the most decorated riders competing on the West Coast circuit.
 He currently stands among the top all-time money winners at Spruce Meadows.
 Fellers' riding career began at the age of 11 when he was given a two-year-old Appaloosa for his birthday.
 The pair quickly grew close with the help of Fellers’ mother and local riding instructors.
 The short, stocky horse had a talent for jumping, and the pair eventually became winners from the West Coast U.S. Grand Prix circuit to Spruce Meadows in Canada.

-Fellers was a member of his first U.S. team at the Pan American Games in Havana, Cuba, in 1991 and his global success has spanned decades.
+In 1991, Fellers was a member of his first U.S. team at the Pan American Games in Havana, Cuba, and his global success has spanned decades.

 In 2004, Fellers and McGuinness were the number two prize money winners in North America, and McGuinness finished 2005 as the U.S. Grand Prix Horse of the Year.
 Fellers only competed five weeks in early 2006, yet he was the winner of the 2006 West Coast League.